jgbotello/Web-Science/HW3-Web Archiving/HW3-archive.md

 ## Q1.
 Get TimeMaps for Each URI.

-In this part of the process, I obtained the [TimeMaps](http://www.mementoweb.org/guide/quick-intro/) for each of the unique URIs I collected in HW1 using the [MemGator Memento Aggregator](https://github.com/oduwsdl/MemGator). para esta tarea se realizo un script de python que luego fue ejecutado desde la linea de comando (See image of the script below).
+In this part of the process, I obtained the [TimeMaps](http://www.mementoweb.org/guide/quick-intro/) for each of the unique URIs I collected in HW1 using the [MemGator Memento Aggregator](https://github.com/oduwsdl/MemGator).
+For this task I made a [python script] (https://github.com/jgbotello/Web-Science/blob/main/HW3-Web%20Archiving/get%20Timemaps/get_timemaps.py) that was then executed from the command line.

+The process included generating the TimeMaps in JSON format for each URI and saving them, making sure to include a 15-second break between each request to avoid connection errors or crashes from the web archives.
+During the process, I encountered some URI-Rs that had no mementos, which was expected.
+For very large TimeMaps, I opted to compress the files individually using a python [gzip](https://github.com/jgbotello/Web-Science/blob/main/HW3-Web%20Archiving/get%20Timemaps/compress.py) to better manage storage space and facilitate further analysis.
+Finally, I uploaded all the generated TimeMaps to a [repository on GitHub] (https://github.com/jgbotello/Web-Science/tree/main/HW3-Web%20Archiving/get%20Timemaps/timemaps), organizing them in a separate folder from the report for use in future tasks.

 ### Q2.
 Analyze Mementos Per URI-R.